jayrcn/Ants-vs-Bees/README.md

 # Ants-vs-Bees
-A game similar to plants vs zombies made in primarily in Python with a few other langauges
+A game similar to plants vs zombies made in primarily in Python with a few other programming langauges!

 <a>Link: https://cs61a.org/proj/ants/</a>